DrEntropy/pdl/readme.md

 ```
 conda env create -f environment.yml
 ```
+(The environment.yml file installs also numba and graphviz, that are used sparingly)

 For my testing (on WSL2), I also have an enviroment named pdl_gpu which was created like this:
 ```